shreemoyee/Digit-Recognizer-/README.md

 1. pip
 2. Scipy and dependencies (python -m pip install --user numpy scipy matplotlib ipython jupyter pandas sympy nose)
 3. Keras  (sudo pip install keras)
+After installation, all you need is to get your hands dirty with learning Keras.

+Finding just the right deep network architecture can be tricky.
+You have to have a killer intuition, that comes with practice of course.
+As a beginner, your first step is to try different architectures: deep, shallow, flat, narrow.
+Find the sweet spot in your validation set.
+Slowly you'll grow that instinct!

+Check out my code.
+It has step by step instructions!!

+Thanks!